ljunggren/boozang-docs/README.md

 ![event-key](images/event-key.png)

 This event corresponds to a keypress.
 This is captured in the recording for every time a key is pressed.
-The default recorded keypress is `Group` which will generate the following Javascript events: `keydown`, `keypress` and `keyup`m in that order.
+The default recorded keypress is `Group` which will generate the following Javascript events: `keydown`, `keypress` and `keyup`, in that order.
 You can change the drop-down to generate a specific event only.

 You can also generate a special key or char code by clicking the field and clicking the keyboard button.